 Lighting time in poor conditions (measured) | 5.58 hr. |

 Brightech's Ambience Pro LED Outdoor String Lights come with a warm, incandescent bulb-like color that can add a stylish touch when hung on fences or tree branches.
 In our brightness test, the light reached up to 0.53 lux near the ground and 1.39 lux around hand height.
-Both levels are too dim for illuminating a path effectively.
-However, each string has a lot of bulbs, making them ideal for gently lighting up social gatherings and family get-togethers.
+Both levels were too dim for illuminating a path effectively.
+However, each string holds a lot of bulbs, making them ideal for lighting up social gatherings and family get-togethers.

-After charging in sunlight on a clear summer day, these lights stayed on for 11 hours and 57 minutes.
-While not enough to last two nights, it's sufficient to keep your area lit for one.
-When charged in poor weather, the lights still lasted for five hours and 35 minutes, which should get you through the evening until bedtime.
+After charging in sunlight on a bright summer day, the lights stayed on for 11 hours and 57 minutes.
+While that’s not enough of a charge to last two nights, it's sufficient to keep your area lit for one.
+When charged in poor weather, the lights lasted for 5 hours and 35 minutes, which should get you through the evening until bedtime.

-Though made of plastic and not particularly weather-resistant, these lights are shatterproof, so even if they fall from a height, the risk of breakage is low.
+Though made of plastic and not particularly weather-resistant, these lights are shatterproof, so even if they fall, the risk of breaking is low.
 In our waterproofing tests, they lit up without any issues, making them less likely to malfunction in light rain.
-While the light intensity or color are not adjustable, the solar panel is detachable, allowing you to place the lights in shaded areas.
+While the light intensity and color are not adjustable, the solar panel is detachable, allowing you to place the lights in shaded areas.

 ---|---|